cybersec-angus/subd/README.md

  - Increase dictionary size for services - have even more services to be identified
  - A record service identification - For example, if WordPress is running on a subdomain, the script will be able to identify the service using HTTP response signatures, and other information.
  - Ability to use a proxy for when HTTP requests are sent, for example with the `get_http_status` function
+ - Handle services where deprovisioned services would be non resolving, or have no HTML content signatures.
+For example, some AWS products that return an `NXDOMAIN` when the service is no longer in use.
+This is currently handled with a [POTENTIAL] output, where the CNAME matches, but there isn't a HTML signature to confirm with.
+I want to handle these more efficiently.
+## Disclaimer
+This script is intended for educational purposes and lawful use only.
+It should only be used with the explicit permission of the domain owner or within the guidelines of a bug bounty program that permits the use of such tools.
+The developer of this script is not responsible or liable for any misuse or damage resulting from the improper use of this script.
+Before using this script in a bug bounty program, please ensure that the program's rules and guidelines allow its use.
+Use this script responsibly and ethically.